 Here are some options for a few slightly different way to make this Dutch Oven Turkey Breast recipe:

 - Besides thyme and rosemary, sage and parsley are also good fresh herbs to use.
-I have seen people using Herb de Provence on turkey, which is a combination of a handful of dried herbs.
+Herb de Provence can also be used on turkey, which is a combination of a handful of dried herbs.
 That works too, but I prefer using a mixture of fresh herbs versus a dried herb blend for this.
 Fresh herbs just bring more flavor to the turkey than dried herbs.

 - Instead of lemons, oranges (zest and juice) can be used as well.